Derandomized Parallel Repetition via Structured PCPs: Introduction

 \paragraph{The Moshkovitz-Raz Construction.}

 Recently, Moshkovitz and Raz~\cite{MR08} constructed even stronger PCPs.
-They showed how to obtain PCPs with nearly linear proof length and two queries, sub-constant error probability, with \emph{any} alphabet size smaller than $2^{\poly\log n}$, at the expense of a suitable increase in the soundness error.
+Specifically, they managed to remove the limitation $\varepsilon(n)\le1/\poly\log n$ from Theorem~\ref{thm:main}, thus allowing any function $\varepsilon(n)\ge1/n^{\kappa}$.
+This allows constructing PCPs with sub-constant error and \emph{any} alphabet size smaller than~$2^{\poly\log n}$, at the expense of a suitable increase in the soundness error.
 Being able to reduce the alphabet size has strong consequences for inapproximability, see \cite{MR08} for details.
-The technique of \cite{MR08} (as evident in the later simplification of \cite{DH09}) is essentially based on composition of certain PCP constructs.
-In fact, their main building block is the {}``manifold vs. point'' construction mentioned above.
+The technique of \cite{MR08} (as explained in the later simplification of \cite{DH09}) is essentially based on the composition of certain PCP constructions.
+In fact, their main building block is the ``manifold vs. point'' construction mentioned above.

 Our construction can be extended to yield a so-called decodable PCP~\cite{DH09}, which is an object slightly stronger than a PCP.
-This can be plugged into the scheme of \cite{DH09} to give a nearly \footnote{It is debatable whether our use of {}``linear structure'' disqualifies the result from being considered purely combinatorial. } combinatorial proof of the following result of \cite{MR08}.
-Namely, \begin{theorem} [ \cite{MR08}] For any function $\varepsilon(n)\ge1/\poly\log n$ the class $\NP$ has a two-query PCP verifier that uses $O(\log n)$ random bits, has perfect completeness and soundness error at most $\varepsilon$ over alphabet $\Sigma$ of size at most $\card{\Sigma}\le2^{1/\poly\left(\varepsilon\right)}$. \end{theorem} We note that the result of \cite{MR08} is in fact even stronger than claimed above since their verifier uses $(1+o(1))\log n$ random bits, see also Remark~\ref{rem:MR-short}.
+This can be plugged into the scheme of \cite{DH09} to give a nearly \footnote{It is debatable whether our use of ``linear structure'' disqualifies the result from being considered purely combinatorial. } combinatorial proof of the following result of \cite{MR08}.
+Namely, \begin{theorem} [ \cite{MR08}]There exists a constant $\kappa>0$ such that for every function $\varepsilon(n)\ge1/n^{\kappa}$ the following holds: Every language $L\in\NP$ has a two-query PCP system with perfect completeness, soundness error $\varepsilon$, alphabet size at most $2^{1/\poly\left(\varepsilon\right)}$, proof length $\poly\left(n\right)$, and randomness complexity $O(\log n)$.
+Furthermore, the verifier in this PCP system makes only `projection' queries. \end{theorem} We note that the result of \cite{MR08} is in fact even stronger than claimed above since their verifier has almost-linear proof length (specifically $n^{1+o(1)}$), and has randomness complexity of only $(1+o(1))\log n$ random bits, see also Remark~\ref{rem:MR-short}.

-\paragraph*{Organization of the introduction}
+\paragraph*{Organization of the introduction. }

-In the following sections three sections we outline the background and main ideas of this work.
+In the following four sections we outline the background and main ideas of this work.
 We start by describing the parallel repetition technique in general and its relation with direct product tests.
 We proceed to describe our technique of derandomized parallel repetition.
-We then describe our notion of {}``PCPs with linear structure'', to which the derandomized parallel repetition is applied.
+We then describe our notion of ``PCPs with linear structure'', to which the derandomized parallel repetition is applied.

 After the foregoing outline, we discuss relevant works and possible future directions, and describe the organization of this work.